Pre-requisites, Textbook, Course Objectives and outcomes

 Module 2: Context-free Languages (CF), Grammars & Pushdown Automata

-All the present high level languages, like, C, C++, Java, etc falls in the class of CF languages.
-The CF are generated using CF grammars, through parsing.
+All the high level languages, like, C, C++, Java, etc., falls in the class of CF languages.
+The CFLs are generated by CFGs.

-Relation between Regular language and CF, Regular Grammar and CF grammar, and closure properties of CF languages.
+Relation between Regular and CF languages, Regular and CF grammars, and closure properties of CF languages.

 The ambiguities in CFL and CFG, and how to remove them.

-Pumping lemma for CF languages: Using this one can test a language property and show that it does not belong to the class of CF.
+Pumping Lemma for CF languages. and uisng it to show that a language does not belong to the class of CFLs.

-Transformations of CFL are proved to show that when null, unit, and useless productions are removed the generating power of CFG rmains unchanged.
+Transformations of CFL are proved to show that when null, unit, and useless productions are removed, the generating power of CFG remains the same.

-Normalization, Chomsky Normal Form (CNF), Greibach Normal Form (GNF), and show that grammars' power remains the same.
+Normalization: Chomsky Normal Form (CNF), Greibach Normal Form (GNF).
+Show that normalized grammars' power remains the same.

 The CNF and GNF are simplified grammars, and they have some properties that are useful in theorem proving and drawing many useful conclusions.

-The PDA (Pushdown Automata) is a machine, which is like finite automata, and has in addition, a push-down store, called stack.
-The stack can read/write, but from only one side, i.e., its top.
+PDA (Pushdown Automata) is a machine, which is like finite automata, and has in addition, a push-down store, called stack.
+The stack can read/write, but only from one side, i.e., its top.

 The PDA can recognize the CFL.
-For example, to recognize a^nb^n, it can push a, total n tines, and can compare by popping with bs.
+For example, to recognize a^nb^n, it can push a, total n tines, and can compare by popping with bs equal number of times.

 Module 3: Turing Machine, Chomsky Hierarchy, Complexity Theory